mineo/mplayer-autocmd/README.rst

 The section name is used as a "profile name", it has no special meaning except for showing you which profile has been chosen.

-There are only two supported options (or keys):
+There are only three supported options (or keys):

 regex
     A regular expression that has to match the filename using Pythons `re.search`_ function in order for the other stuff in the section to be applied.

+remove_after_playing
+    If this is a True value according to `the documentation for getboolean`_ the file will be removed after it has been played.

 options
     A string containg the arguments to pass to mplayer for this profile.